error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 interpretations of gravitational redshift, where photons are said to "lose energy" as they climb out of gravitational wells.

-However, in our segmented spacetime model, this assumption is challenged.
+However, in our Segmented Spacetime model, this assumption is challenged.
 We propose that photons do not intrinsically lose energy during propagation.
 Instead, the observed energy difference arises from a structural constraint at the point of detection: the local segmentation density of spacetime restricts how much energy can be absorbed by a bound